Flora Malesiana

 Flora Malesiana is a multi-volume flora describing the vascular plants of Malesia (the biogeographical region consisting of Indonesia, Malaysia, Singapore, Brunei, the Philippines, and Papua New Guinea), published by the National Herbarium of the Netherlands since 1950.
 It currently consists of 204 full treatments, covering about 20% of a total of approximately 40,000 species.

 Main series

 Flora Malesiana is divided into two main series: I. Seed plants and II.
 Pteridophytes.
-Later volumes include CD-ROMs with additional multimedia contents such as interactive keys.
+Later volumes include CD-ROMs with additional multimedia content such as interactive keys.

 Series I. Seed Plants

 Currently, the following volumes have been published in Series I. Seed Plants: